NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

   )
 ) <tab:soft_spec>

+@plt:bench_single shows how the runtime of the simulation depends on the coarse and fine discretizations when using a purley sequential algorithm; these results are using the velocity-Verlet method.
+The symmetry these plots is consistent with the fact that in a sequential algorithm, the total discretization is effectively the product of the coarse and fine discretizations.
+Otherwise, both plots show that doublings of the discretization yield linear increases in the runtime.

+#figure(
+  caption: [The runtime of a sequentual integration algorithm depends effectively on the product of the coarse (left) and fine (right) discretizations.], image(
+    "images/benchmarks/bench_single.png",
+    width:77%
+  )
+) <plt:bench_single>

+@plt:bench_gpu shows how the runtime depends on the coarse and fine discretizations when using multithreading on the GPU.
+The dependence of the runtime's order of magnitude on the coarse discretization (left) is shown to be linear for all fine discretizations.
+Additionally, nearly all fine discretizations yield similar results.
+The dependence of the runtime's order of magnitude on the fine discretization (right) is such that for small discretizations, there is little change while larger discretizations yield accelerating runtime magnitudes.
+Additionally, the length of the runtime accelerates with increases in coarse discretization.

+#figure(
+  caption: [The runtime of the PA depends heavily on the coarse (left) and fine (right) discretizations.], image(
+    "images/benchmarks/bench_gpu.png",
+    width: 77%
+  )
+) <plt:bench_gpu>

+@plt:bench_distributed shows how the runtime depends on the coarse and fine discretizations when using the distributed implementaion presented in this work.
+The overall behavior of these distributed results matches those of only using a single, local GPU.
+One notable difference between these and the single-GPU results is that for both large coarse and fine discretizations, the runtime for the distributed method is approximately an order of magnitude larger than that of the single-GPU implementation.

+@plt:method_comp compares the runtimes between the different multithreading methods for both a range of coarse and fine discretizations.
+Dissapointingly, this implementation does not offer increases in performance compared to executing the simulating with local-GPU nor even sequentially.
+For increases in coarse discretization (left), all methods are approximatey the same.
+For increases in fine discretization, the concavity matches of that in

+#figure(
+  caption: [The runtime of the distributed implementation closely matches that of a single, local GPU.], image(
+    "images/benchmarks/bench_distributed.png",
+    width: 77%
+  )
+) <plt:bench_distributed>

+#figure(
+  caption: [],
+  image(
+    "images/benchmarks/method_comp.png",
+    width: 77%
+  )
+) <plt:method_comp>

+// #image("images/benchmarks/bench.gif")

 // don't have time right now :(
 // = Particle Production in Analog Cosmologies
 // - Solve the partial differential equation